corrode/corrode.github.io/content/blog/paradigms/index.md

 top_languages.truncate(5);
 ```

-Since we're mutating `top_languages` anyway, we might as well be a little more concise:
+Since we're consuming `languages` anyway, we might as well be a little more
+concise when filtering:

 ```rust
 let mut top_languages = languages;